hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 * The jump server (~50GB storage), which I will be using to access the lab VM, will also serve as a data storage server with automatic pruning to manage disk space.

-* I need to deploy the Splunk Universal Forwarder on the jump server to forward logs automatically to the trusted device.
+* I need to deploy the Splunk Universal Forwarder on the jump server to forward logs automatically to the trusted device (Splunk Indexer).
 This program allows for batched forwarding and doesn't require the trusted machine to be on all day.

 * For this starter project, I will focus only on `/var/log/secure`, which hold ssh related logs.
-The subsequent projects will try to get other logs from sources such as intrusion detection systems, databases, web servers, etc.
+Subsequent projects will focus on integrating logs from other sources, such as intrusion detection systems, databases, and web servers.

 ## Tailscale
-For this project, I'm using my throwaway account.
+For this project, I'm using my non-personal tailscale account designated for lab usage only.

 Below is the ACL I set up:
 ![acl](/static/blogImages/blog1/acl.jpg)